Partial order on passive states and Hoffman majorization in quantum thermodynamics: Relative passive states and relative passivity-preserving quantum operations

 Choosing the passive states $\sigma(\vec{p})$ and $\sigma(\vec{q})$ as being the maximally mixed state $\mathbb{I}/d$ in the set of operations $\mathfrak{L}_{p,q}$ is of particular relevance as we have following proposition. \begin{proposition} For the choice $\sigma(\vec{p})= \sigma(\vec{q}) = \mathbb{I}/d$, the set $\mathfrak{L}_{p,q}$ is equal to the set of passivity-preserving operations. \end{proposition} \begin{proof} The proof of the above proposition follows from Proposition \ref{prop:max-mix} (the passivity condition is equivalent to being virtually cooler than the maximally mixed state) and from the definition of RPPO. \end{proof}

 Thus, with this choice of $\sigma(\vec{p})$ and $\sigma(\vec{q})$, the RPPOs are equivalent to PPOs.
-For other choices, however, RPPOs are not necessarily passivity-preserving operations, albeit for the ground state of the system.
+For other choices, however, RPPOs are not necessarily passivity-preserving operations, except in their action on the ground state of the system.
 Indeed, it is clear that the ground state is virtually cooler than any passive state $\sigma(\vec{p})$, therefore, under the set $\mathfrak{L}_{p,q}$, the ground state is always mapped onto a state that is virtually cooler than the passive state $\sigma(\vec{q})$, hence it is passive.
 Thus, if the input state is the ground state, then the output state of any RPPO is always passive.

 In the following, we show that the RPPOs are incoherent operations, that is, they preserve incoherent states (diagonal states in a reference basis which is the energy eigenbasis).